 The xfinitywifi network is open — it doesn’t have a password.
 However, to get a device connected, you’ll need to authorize it using a valid Xfinity account’s credentials, namely the username and password.

-You need to do that only the first time you get the device connected.
-After a successful login, the device’s MAC address is remembered, and it subsequently will get connected automatically.
+You only need to do that once.
+After a successful login, the device’s MAC address is remembered within the Xfinity account, and subsequently, it will get connected automatically.

 For this type of MAC filtering to work, you need to use a device’s real MAC address.